 UIC COVID-19 Guidance for Students

-All students who plan to be on campus for the Fall 2021 semester will be required to receive the COVID-19 vaccine if they are able to do so.
+All students who will be on campus are required to receive the COVID-19 vaccine if they are able to do so.
 We acknowledge that some individuals may have medical or religious reasons why they cannot be vaccinated.
 Students who obtain a COVID-19 vaccination exemption will be required to participate in the COVID-19 saliva testing program, UIC Healthcheck, and continue to wear a face covering on campus to participate in on campus activities, including classes.

 If students do not follow these guidelines, such as not wearing a mask or not complying with testing requirements, they can be reported to the Dean of Students office via the COVID-19 Non-Compliance Reporting Form.

 All individuals who have been fully vaccinated (including those who received their vaccination through UI Health) can visit UIC Healthcheck and disclose their COVID-19 vaccination status.

 Upon disclosing that you are fully vaccinated (at least 14 days since your final dose of a COVID-19 vaccine), you will no longer be required to participate in mandatory on-campus saliva testing and you will no longer need to complete a regular self-attestation through UIC Healthcheck.
 Your UIC Daily Pass will remain green.
 You may choose to voluntarily participate in COVID-19 saliva testing and UIC Healthcheck.

 Following your vaccination disclosure, you will receive an email with instructions on how to submit proof of vaccination via the Vaccine Tool.

 If you were vaccinated outside of the U.S, your vaccine must be currently authorized for emergency use by either the U.S. Food and Drug Administration (FDA) or the World Health Organization (WHO), and then you will be considered fully vaccinated at UIC as long as you can provide documentation of vaccine receipt.